Course Outline

 Lean Thinking

-Five principles of Lean
+The five principles of Lean

 Systems thinking (Deming) applied to construction projects

-Directed plan vs. collaborative planning
+Directed planning vs. collaborative planning

 Traditional model vs. Lean Construction